seantheman1/Gfps/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 To contribute to this project:

 1. Fork the repository.
 2. Clone your fork locally.